With us, everyone gets to shine

 We are a modern organization with strong roots.
 College is maintained by a corporation carrying its name, owned by two organizations: The Finnish Association of People with Physical Disabilities and S. and A. Bovallius Foundation sr, both with long SNE history starting in 1942 and 1905.

-History of Spesia
+History on Spesia

 Spesia Vocational College, founded in 2018, is a modern institution built on a rich, long-standing history.
 It was formed through the merger of two respected educational institutions: Bovallius Vocational College (est. 1905) and Validia Vocational College (est. 1948).